niemasd/MemCard-PRO-Renamer/README.md

 * If your game save folders are already in the renamed `SXXX-XXXXX - GAME TITLE` format, it'll rename them back to the `SXXX-XXXXX` serial number format

 You'll need [Python](https://www.python.org/) installed on your machine to run this script, and it should work on any operating system out-of-the-box.

-**EDIT:** It seems like it doesn't work on Mac OS X at the moment; something is breaking with checking folder paths.
-I'll investigate and update shortly.